Boston – North Station, MA (BON)

 Today, the Boston area’s colleges and universities have a major impact on the city and the region’s economy, with students contributing an estimated $4.8 billion annually.
 Boston’s long-held reputation as the “Athens of America” derives largely from the teaching and research activities of more than 100 colleges and universities in the Greater Boston area, such as Harvard, MIT, Boston College and the University of Massachusetts Boston.
 Tourism, healthcare, financial services, publishing, printing and four major convention centers also contribute to the economy, as well as its being the state capital and regional home of federal agencies.

-The Downeaster is financed primarily through funds made available by the Northeastern New England passenger Rail Authority.
+The Downeaster is financed primarily through funds made available by the Northern New England Passenger Rail Authority.
 Amtrak provides ticketing but not baggage services at the Boston-North Station, which is served by 10 daily trains.

 - Accessible Payphones